ibm-cloud-docs/account/context-restrictions-what-is.md

 # What are context-based restrictions?
 {: #context-restrictions-whatis}

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests.
 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
-Since both IAM access and context-based restrictions define access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
+Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 {: shortdesc}

 For an example scenario on creating context-based restrictions, follow the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).